MeVisLab/examples/mevislab.github.io/content/examples/data_objects/contours/example1/index.md

 * `SoCSOLiveWireEditor`

 {{<alert class="info" caption="Info">}}
-Whenever Contour Segmented Objects are created, they are temporarily stored by and can be managed with the `CSOManager`.
+Whenever Contour Segmentation Objects are created, they are temporarily stored by and can be managed with the `CSOManager`.
 {{</alert>}}

 In this example, contours are created and colors and styles of these CSOs are customized by using the `SoCSOVisualizationSettings` module.